 Productions have a lot of money at stake.
 They have deadlines to meet.
 When you’re on the phone, you’re not thinking about the needs of everyone else.
 You are thinking about yourself, and that ruins relationships.

-Insider professionals notice production assistants who have Get It Factor.
+Insider professionals notice production assistants who are attentive.
 They also notice who is on their phone.
 They notice every detail of what’s happening around them.